 Go Back

-Sheet Pan Sausage, Mushrooms and Fennel
+Sheet Pan Sausage with Mushrooms and Fennel

 Michele

-Sheet Pan Sausage, Mushrooms and Fennel is the Italian-inspired, Thanksgiving side dish that you didn’t know was missing from your holiday menu.
+Sheet Pan Sausage with Mushrooms and Fennel is the Italian-inspired, Thanksgiving side dish that you didn’t know was missing from your holiday menu.
 It’s abundant with incredible flavors and textures from roasted Italian sausage, earthy mushrooms and fragrant fennel and herbs.
 Best of all, it can be cooked easily on one sheet pan . . . a simple dish with big flavor!

-Prep Time 20 mins
+Prep Time 20 minutes

-Cook Time 30 mins
+Cook Time 30 minutes

-Total Time 50 mins
+Total Time 50 minutes

 Course Side Dish